-Innovate UK identified that there were significantly less applications from female entrepreneurs for funding than their male counterparts.
+Innovate UK identified that there were significantly fewer applications from female entrepreneurs for funding than their male counterparts.
 The award is to encourage and signpost women to success and increase applications for the wider range of innovation grants.
-One of the tenets of the award, is “if you can see it you can achieve it” so the increased visibility of successful women in technology and entrepreneurship was fundamental, and the 2019 Award was the start of the Purple Plaque campaign for schools, providing a focal point for the Award winners acknowledgement.
+One of the tenets of the award is “if you can see it you can achieve it” so the increased visibility of successful women in technology and entrepreneurship was fundamental, and the 2019 Award was the start of the Purple Plaque campaign for schools, providing a focal point for the Award winners acknowledgement.

 When did you first hear about the award?

 At an Innovate UK event on smart manufacturing, I met Pauline Dawes, who was a 2016 Award Winner.
 She was the guest speaker for the Women in Tech lunch and when she shared what she was achieving through the award, I decided, “ I want to apply for that”.
 I had to wait until 2018 when it was relaunched.
 We were looking to put together an artificial intelligence early-stage project, which was separate from our core business, and absolutely needed funding to do it.
 It was going to take me away from some of the immediate commercial benefits of what I was doing in my day-to-day job.
 I was able to both put a business case together for the project, and demonstrate the viability, both to my shareholders, and to Innovate UK.
 The Award was a combination of cash, which is always good, mentoring support and cohort integration with the other nine female award winners.

 How did the Women In Innovation award change your business opportunities?